nowzoo/nest-js-auth-starter/README.md

 `GET /profile`

 An api route protected by a JWT.
-Provide a JWT (fetched from one of the other two endpoints) in the request header.
+Provide the token (fetched from one of the other two endpoints) in the request header.

 ```bash
 # Note the token is truncated below.